ashwinsel/Milestone-1/README.md

 	2. As a First Time Visitor, I want to be able to easily find out about activities run by the organisation.
 	3. As a First Time Visitor, I want to be able to easily show my interest in becoming a member.
 	4. As a First Time Visitor, I want to be able to easily navigate through the website to access various pages and return to homepage.
-	5. As a First Time Visitor, I want to be able to put up my questions to the organisation to help me settle in foreign country far from home.
+	5. As a First Time Visitor, I want to be able to put up my questions to the organisation (whilst knowning that my query has been sent) to help me settle in foreign country far from home.
 	6. As a First Time Visitor, I want to be able to see photographs of previous events organised.
 	7. As a First Time Visitor, I want to be able to join social media groups of the society easily.

 -   #### B. Returning Visitor Goals
 	1. As a returning visitor, I want to be able to access and view the upcoming event details, photographs and query pages quickly.
-	2. As a Returning Visitor, I want to be able to submit a query for renewing my membership.
+	2. As a Returning Visitor, I want to be able to submit a query for renewing my membership whilst be assured that by query has been received.
 	3. As a Returning Visitor, I want to be able to keep track of upcoming events.

 -   #### C. Frequent User Goals